ErikBoraHuynh/ErikBoraHuynh/README.md

 Hello!
 My name is Erik and I'm driven by a strong desire to continuously learn and contribute to meaningful work, and cybersecurity is a career that perfectly encapsulates these two desires I have!
 I ultimately wish to make a positive and productive impact on the people around me and the company I work with to the best of my ability.
 To do this, I confidently offer a strong work ethic, eagerness to expand my knowledge, and clear communication no matter the task that is put in front of me!

 ## Objective
-My journey in IT and cybersecurity since high school has led me to develop a passion for cybersecurity.
-I am now very eager to enter this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Build a strong foundation in defensive security and develop the skills to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills